-Each employee and consultant engaged by the Company is provided with a copy of the same while impressing upon them during their induction the importance of adhering to it.
+Each employee and consultant engaged by the Company is provided with a copy of the Continuous Disclosure Policy as well as the Policy for Trading in the Company's Securities while impressing upon them during their induction the importance of adhering to these.
 The Company Secretary has primary responsibility for discharging the Company's continuous disclosure obligations to the ASX.
-All officers and employees must immediately notify the Company Secretary of any material information which may need to be disclosed under Listing Rule 3.1.
+All officers and employees are required to immediately notify the Company Secretary of any material information which may need to be disclosed under Listing Rule 3.1.